 three votes to select district councillors…;

 However, you do NOT have to use all your allowed votes if you do not want to.
-(If, say, you like only four of the candidates in the parish council election, you are permitted to vote just for those four only – you do not have to use all seven of your allowed votes).
+(If, say, you like only two of the candidates in a council election, you are permitted to vote just for those two only – you do not have to use all of your allowed votes).

 If an elector accidentally makes more crosses on the ballot paper than they are allowed, they should ask the teller for a fresh ballot, otherwise their ballot will be disqualified.